elephant-xyz/docs/5_MERKLE_HASH_COMMITMENT.md

 This process is similar to the initial seed data commitment, but it is performed on the complete, Lexicon-formatted property dataset.

-Detailed documentation on the tools and techniques for minting the full dataset will be available here.